SabrinaHoiya/AZ_Plastering_FrontEnd/README.md

-it is a dynamic website for a plastering company.
+#It is a dynamic website for a plastering company.